 If the above options don’t apply to you, do the Remote Session – For most scenarios, a remote session is the best fit.
 It gives you access to all your programs, servers, printers, etc. so you can literally work as if you were at the office.

 What are Some Good (and Free) VPN Options?

-(FREE) Windows Server RRAS – If you like the VPN option, you can use the built-in Windows Server RRAS functionality and enable the appropriate ports and protocols through your firewall to create the tunnel (this will require some higher level I.T.
+(FREE) Windows Server RRAS – If you like the VPN option (and have a server), you can use the built-in Windows Server RRAS functionality and enable the appropriate ports and protocols through your firewall to create the tunnel (this will require some higher level I.T.
 Skills so tread with caution)

-If you have a Windows Server, the RRAS VPN is your best option.
+If you have a Windows Server, then RRAS s your best VPN option.